statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys

 Since the NGC and the IC catalogues are some of the earliest large compilations of extragalactic sources, they are biased towards galaxies that are nearby and bright.
 Because of this, the RNGC/IC catalog does not contain, for example, nearby dwarf galaxies that were not detected at the time.
 Due to this limitation we cannot analyze the behaviour of morphological metrics on the faintest dwarf galaxies, but we attempt to remedy this bias by inspecting the \textit{HST} tiles for any nearby sources that also have a spectrosopic redshift placing them within 200 Mpc.
 This adds some lower-mass galaxies to our sample that were not originally in the RNGC/IC.

-To demonstrate that we are able to probe a range of morphologies, we show the distributions of some of the parameters studies in this paper, obtained from our ``baseline'' images (100 pc/px and $\mu_0 = 23.5$ mag/arcsec$^2$) in Fig. \ref{fig:sample_dist}.
+To demonstrate that we are able to probe a range of morphologies, we show the distributions of some of the parameters studied in this paper, obtained from our ``baseline'' images (100 pc/px and $\mu_0 = 23.5$ mag/arcsec$^2$) in Fig. \ref{fig:sample_dist}.